danhjoseph/wikiskraper/README.md

 ## Usage

 To use the API, simply send a `GET` request to the /wiki endpoint with the topic you want to search for as a query parameter.
+Data will be returned as a `string`.
+There is a formatting issue, to fix this return the data as a `json` object in your program to make it easier to work with.
+See `example.py` for an example of how to do this in Python.
+Query parameters should be in the format `taylorswift` and not `Taylor Swift`, `Taylor_Swift`, `Taylor+Swift` or `Taylor%20Swift`.
+The latter will return an error.

 ### Endpoints

+An interactive documentation of the API can be found at `localhost:8000/docs`.
+The endpoints are as follows:

 ```
 GET /wiki/{topic}/summary